ucla-pls/pldi21-artifact/README.md

    /nix/store/5v6xghid3s569bwcipasynlyi6d5v2yw-all
    ```

-5. () Optimize the nix-store so that the disk is smaller.
+5. (16 min) Optimize the nix-store so that the disk is smaller.

    ```bash
    $ nix-store --optimize